 and many more…

 By the end of the 1980’s GEC (owner of Avery at the time) decided that it no longer wished to continue the manufacturing of packaging equipment.
 Over the next few years, it then sold off the packaging parts of its company, including Driver Southall Ltd.

 Driver Southall was then purchased by a few senior employees.
 It continued as a checkweigher manufacturer for the midlands, developing industrial weighing systems at their premises on Maybrook industrial estate in Walsall Wood.
 Driver Southall continued to supply new machines, spare parts and provide maintenance to its many customers throughout the United Kingdom, Europe and the rest of the world.

 In December 2010, Driver Southall became part of the Unitech Group.
 The company is now based in Burntwood, Staffordshire.
-It continues to sell checkweighers, metal detector systems and vibratory conveyors to the process and packaging industries throughout the world.
+It continues to sell checkweighers, food metal detection systems and vibratory conveyors to the process and packaging industries throughout the world.